Laurel Dog Bite Attorney to Help You Recover Compensation

 Dog attacks are in the news frequently, and we have become increasingly aware of just how serious they can be, often resulting in life-threatening injuries.
 If you have been injured in a dog attack, the dog’s owner should be held accountable for your injuries and other losses.
 An experienced Laurel dog bite attorney can help you pursue a claim to get the compensation you need.

-Navigating Maryland’s Complex Dog Bite Laws
+Our Laurel Dog Bite Lawyer Explains Maryland’s Dog Bite Laws

 Maryland’s dog bite laws are complex.
 Generally speaking, Maryland is a “strict liability” jurisdiction.
 This means that you do not need to prove that the dog owner was negligent in some way.
 That said, the law explicitly states that if the dog causes injury or death, it creates a “rebuttable presumption” that the “owner knew or should have known that the dog had vicious or dangerous propensities.”